Organise your Christmas music.

 Ed Elf: She stole the idea.
 Rockin’ round the tree’s actually an elf thing.

 Mrs. C: It’s important to remember to keep your calendar up-to-date with all the important dates and regular routine events that will be happening throughout the Christmas period: the events that need dovetailing with your festive schedule.
 Jot down the key essentials and plan to cement those dates from today onwards.
-With just six weeks to go until Christmas, you have plenty of time to book in appointments for the practicalities of life.
-Getting the hair and nail appointments secured before the Christmas rush is key.
-Don’t procrastinate.
+Getting appointments secured before the Christmas rush is another practicality out of the way..

 So today’s the day to:

-- Get your Christmas music in order and make playlists for a variety of festive scenarios.
+- Get your Christmas music in order and create playlists for a variety of festive scenarios.

-- Jot down important and/or routine appointments and prepare to book them in over the next few days: haircuts, car MOTs, birthdays and so on.
+- Jot down important and/or routine appointments and prepare to book them in over the next few days and weeks.

 - Buy de-icer and any winter car products you may need if having to embark on essential travel over Christmas.